KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 _rvalue references_ (`&&`) to be able to bind to them.
 This allows overloading functions/methods/constructors for rvalue arguments which we know will expire.

 > Rvalues are values that are either temporary or on the verge of expiry.
-They cannot be used
+They
-> directly, except through rvalue references <code>&amp;&amp;</code>.
-Rvalues and rvalue references are
+> cannot be used directly, except through rvalue references
-> very different notions.
-Rvalue references make it possible to specify a function overload for an
+> <code>&amp;&amp;</code>.
+Rvalue references make it possible to specify a
-> expiring value, such as a move constructor.
+> function overload for an expiring value, such as a move constructor.

 ---------------------------------------